asterisk/documentation/docs/Configuration/Core-Configuration/Alternate-Channel-Storage-Backends.md

 ### **Alternate Backends Proof-of-Concept**

-The channels container isn't exposed outside of main/channels.c so we looked at alternate storage implementations that could help aleviate some of the issues.
+The channels container isn't exposed outside of main/channels.c so we looked at alternate storage implementations that could help alleviate some of the issues.

 #### **Multiple AO2 Hash Containers**

 Since an AO2 hash container can have only a single key we can only do quick lookups by channel name.
 Given that the same function also searches for uniqueid and that requires a scan of the container, we could benefit by simply creating a second container whose key is uniqueid.
-A hash container uses 48 bytes per entry so even with thousands of channels, it's not that mcuh extra storage in the grand scheme of things.
+A hash container uses 48 bytes per entry so even with thousands of channels, it's not that much extra storage in the grand scheme of things.

 #### **AO2 Optimized Containers**